-- 135. Had Petters been unable to terminate the GECC Financing Statement, that would have reflected to the Palm Beach Funds and their professionals that Petters was misrepresenting his relationship with GECC. - 136.
+- 128. Had Petters been unable to terminate the GECC Financing Statement, that would have been a major red flag to the Palm Beach Funds and their professionals that something was suspect, particularly given the representations regarding Petters' relationship with GECC. - 129.
 Petters needed the GECC Financing Statement to be quickly and quietly terminated.

-137. Over the next few weeks, Petters communicated with GECC to get the GECC Financing Statement released.
+Although GECC had provided Petters Capital with a UCC-3 termination at the close of 2000, upon information and belief Petters misplaced it. - 130.
+Over the next few weeks, Petters communicated with GECC to get the GECC Financing Statement released.
 On February 20, 2003, Menczynski wrote to his former GECC colleague, Morrone ("February 20, 2003 Communication"):

-Jack,
+Jack.